philipgold/exlibris-sorl6-exercises/Section06/Exercise02.md

-# Exercise 07 - Suggester
+# Exercise 02 - Suggester

-We have configured the suggester and request handler for this suggester in solrconfig.xml.

-Now let's run the configured suggester and examine the response.

-Example: Let's search for elec and see how many suggestions are returned in response.
+1. Search for `elec` and see how many suggestions are returned in response.

 ```html